wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/selection-sort.md

 public:
     void sortColors(vector<int>& nums) {
         int n = nums.size();
-        for (int i = 0; i < n - 1; i++){
+        // Loop once through the array, keeping the seperation index of the sorted and unsorted subarray for (int i = 0; i < n - 1; i++){
             int midx = i;
-            for (int j = i + 1; j < n; j++){
+            // Loop through array again to find the index of the minimum value in the unsorted subarray for (int j = i + 1; j < n; j++){
                 if (nums[j] < nums[midx]){
                     midx = j;
                 }
             }
-            swap(nums[i], nums[midx]);
+            // Swap the minimum value with the current array element (the end of the sorted subarray) swap(nums[i], nums[midx]);
         }
     }